 For renting a car in the UK, we recommend searching on Rentalcars.Com to find great deals.
 They aggregate results from major international and local companies to ensure you don’t need to need to pay more than you have to.

 It’s also worthwhile to take out an excess insurance policy with iCarHireInsurance so you don’t need to pay an excess if you have to make a claim.

 Best Places to Visit in Pembrokeshire

-And now without further ado, here are some of the best places to visit in Pembrokeshire.
+And now without further ado, here are some of the best places to see in Pembrokeshire.
 Whether you’re looking for natural scenery, charming villages, historic castles or white sand beaches, Pembrokeshire can offer it all.

 Pembrokeshire Coast National Park

 One of the highlights of visit Pembrokeshire is the sheer jaw-dropping beauty of the region and it’s coastline, and that is expertly exemplified at the gorgeous Pembrokeshire Coast National Park.
 One of three Welsh national parks (the others are Snowdonia and Brecon Beacons), this park is filled with dramatic cliffside scenery, beautiful beaches, rambling moorland, lush forest and much more.